Mardy the Math Bunny

 • Whether the code runs (after installing it) without any errors.

-• If the code actually does what is claimed in the paper or in accompannying examples.
+• If the code actually does what is claimed in the paper or in accompanying examples.
 (This is not always possible of course.
 Especially, when computations take a long time.
-In that case small examples and tests verifying copmuted output can help convince others of the correctness of the results.)
+In that case small examples and tests verifying computed output can help convince others of the correctness of the results.)

 • If the code is written in such a way that other people will be able to read it.